 Part 1.
 GENERAL TERMS AND CONDITIONS.

 (a) Definitions.
 The following definitions are amended as set forth below:

-Section 1.30 is amended by replacing the current definition with the following:

-““Mergent” means Mergent Bond Record or its successor.

 Section 1.51 is amended by replacing the current definition with the following:

 ““Replacement Price” means the price at which Buyer, acting in a commercially reasonable manner, purchases for delivery at the Delivery Point a replacement for any Product specified in a Transaction but not delivered by Seller, plus (i) costs reasonably incurred by Buyer in purchasing such substitute Product and (ii) additional transmission charges, if any, reasonably incurred by Buyer to the Delivery Point, or absent a purchase, the market price at the Delivery Point for such Product not delivered as determined by Buyer in a commercially reasonable manner.
-The Replacement Price shall also include all charges and penalties calculated in dollars per megawatt hour that the California Independent System Operator (“CAISO”) allocates and passes through to the Buyer in respect of the underscheduling of supply for Buyer’s load resulting from the Seller’s failure to deliver, including, without limitation, the costs associated with “Uninstructed Imbalance Energy”, “Replacement Reserves”, and “Out of Market” calls charged on the deviation quantities, as defined in the CAISO Tariff.
-Buyer and Seller understand and agree that in the future the CAISO could assess the Buyer new or additional charges and penalties as a result of Seller’s failure to deliver.
-Such new charges and penalties shall be included in Buyer’s calculation of the Replacement Price.
+The Replacement Price shall also include all charges and penalties calculated in dollars per megawatt hour that the California Independent System Operator (“CAISO”) allocates and passes through to the Buyer in respect of the underscheduling of supply for Buyer’s load resulting from the Seller’s failure to deliver.
+These charges and/or penalties currently are the “Ten Minute Incremental Price” and “Replacement Reserves” charged on the deviation quantities as defined in the CAISO Tariff.
+Buyer and Seller understand and agree that in the future the CAISO could assess the Buyer new or additional charges and penalties as a result of Seller’s failure to deliver, including, without limitation, any charges to deviation quantities resulting from “Out of Market” calls by the CAISO.
+Such new charges and/or penalties may be included in Buyer’s calculation of the Replacement Price; provided that, Buyer has previously notified Seller in writing of the existence of these new or additional charges and/or penalties prior to these charges and/or penalties being incurred.
+Subject to the foregoing, in no event shall the calculation of the Replacement Price include any ratcheted demand charges (or similar charges) assessed Seller for hours other than the hours for which Buyer has failed to schedule and receive the Product.
 In addition, the Buyer shall not be required to utilize or change its utilization of its owned or controlled assets or market positions to minimize Seller’s liability.
-If for any reason a Replacement Price is unavailable at the Delivery Point during a Transaction when Seller fails to deliver Product (“Missing Hours), then the Replacement Price for Missing Hours shall be the last available Replacement Price prior to the Missing Hours together with any charges and penalties that the CAISO allocates and passes through to Buyer that are applicable to the Missing Hours.
+If for any reason a Replacement Price is unavailable at the Delivery Point during a Transaction when Seller fails to deliver Product (“Missing Hours”), then the Replacement Price for the Missing Hours shall be the last available Replacement Price prior to the Missing Hours together with any charges and penalties that the CAISO allocates and passes through to Buyer that are applicable to the Missing Hours.

-Section 1.53 is amended by replacing the current definition with the following:
+(2) Section 1.53 is amended by replacing the current definition with the following: